-Then languages such as Finnish, Polish, Hungarian, Russian are difficult because of complicated grammatical structures and too many case system.
-Few languages like Vietnamese, Mongolian, Cantonese are hard to acquire because of the complexity of the sound system i.e. tricky pronunciation and unusual tones.
+Few tongues like Vietnamese, Mongolian, Cantonese are hard to acquire.
+This is because of the complexity of the sound system, i.e., tricky pronunciation and unusual tones.

 4. Passion and Reasons for learning a new language

-While your reasons to learn a new language may differ from mine, both of us still need an essential hallmark to succeed in our language learning quest — passion.
+While your goals to learn a new language may differ from mine, both still need an essential hallmark to succeed in our language learning quest — passion.

-The easiest language for you is the one that appeals to you in so many ways.
-If you enjoy studying a particular language, it could look easy, or at least fun to learn.
-If you pick a language of your interest, regardless of benefits associated with it, you are most likely to excel your language goals easier, quicker and allows for quick improvement.
+The most straightforward language for you is the one that appeals to you in so many ways.
+If you enjoy studying a particular tongue, it could look manageable or at least fun to learn.

-To sum up, you are most likely to achieve the objective irrespective of language difficulty if you develop a passion to learn a language.
+To sum up, you are most likely to achieve the objective irrespective of language difficulty if you develop a passion for learning a language.

 5. Resources Available to learn a new language

-With the right language learning methods and effective study material, you can make quick progress and therefore quick results.
+With the right language learning strategy and helpful study material, you can quickly progress and, therefore, fast results.